Adnan-Sadi/NSU-Clubs/README.md

 # How to run
 1. Clone GitHub repo or download the zip file of the source code
-2. cd into the 'nsu_clubs'
+2. cd into the 'nsu_clubs' Folder.
 3. Install Composer Dependencies.
 Run the following command in cmd-
  ```bash
 composer install